 - Undertake Units 1 & 2 English (or English equivalent) and four other Unit 1 & 2 subjects, plus one Unit 3 & 4 subject plus Religious Education.

 - Undertake five Units 3 & 4 subjects, plus Religious Education

 It is expected that irrespective of a student’s study of a Unit 3 and 4 sequence in Year 11 she will undertake five Unit 3 and 4 sequences in Year 12.

 The VCAL program is an applied learning program offered as an alternative to VCE for students in Year 11 and 12, whose learning style is one which benefits from “hands on” experiential programs.
 Students participate in a VET (Vocational Education & Training) course at Certificate II or III level and attend weekly Structured Workplace Learning (SWL).

 The VCAL subjects studied are Personal Development Skills, Literacy, Numeracy and Workskills.
-Many students enrolled in the VCAL program also complete one or two VCE subjects.
-A typical VCAL program will require the student to attend school three or four days a week; on supplementary days the students participate in their chosen VET course and SWL at a range of participating VET educational institutes and work places.
+A typical VCAL program will require the student to attend school three or four days a week; on supplementary days the students participate in their chosen VET course and SWL at a range of participating VET educational institutes and workplaces.
 VCAL students enjoy the balance of work, study and school that may potentially propel them into the early stages of a chosen career path.

 - Year 11 Retreat